-STLBFL is a wood bat league affiliated with the National Roy Hobbs Baseball Association.
+STLBFL is a wood bat league.
 Composite, wood and wood/metal (handle) bats are allowed.
 Bats must be manufactured by an authorized supplier and cannot be altered in any way

 8.00 SCOREKEEPING STATISTICS & STANDINGS

 8.01 Official Scorebook

 The home team scorebook is the official scorebook unless the home team cedes the responsibility to the visiting team and informs the umpire thereof.
 The league encourages teams to agree on universal criteria for determining hits and errors to avoid extreme statistics inflation by some teams and wide disparities in statistical record keeping.